NicolasCalafiore/Community-Connect/README.md

   - Same functionaly of v1 plus:
     - IOS App Using Xamarin (WIP -> Low Priority)
   - A cleaner, more alive, more modern and flexible UI (WIP)
-  - A more generic-platform program to allow more personalized customization community-wise
+  - A more generic-platform program to allow more personalized customization community-wise (WIP)
+  - Im sure i'll get more ideas along the way

   - I am attempting to develop this program using what I have learned since 2018 to build upon the many areas of skills that I lacked
   - Use of Design Principles, Utilizing more OOP fundamentals, Sticking to Single Reponsibility Principles and proper documentation.